thin-edge/thin-edge.io/docs/src/howto-guides/child_device_config_management_agent.md

 1. Apply the config file update on the child device
 1. Send a “successful” operation status update via MQTT

+These steps are explained in detail below:

+**1. Subscribe to, and receive config update requests via MQTT**

 The child device agent must subscribe to the `tedge/{child-d}/commands/req/config_update` MQTT topic to receive the config update requests from thin-edge.
 These requests arrive in the following JSON format: